kylemanna/cleanhawk250/README.md

 ## Overview

 The goal of the CleanHawk 250 PDB is to simplify wiring and imporve integration and reliability.
-The printed circuit board replaces the bottom carbon fiber frame support on the Emax 250 / Nighthawk 250.
+The printed circuit board replaces the bottom carbon fiber frame support on the Emax 250 / Nighthawk 250 quadcopters.

 ### Buy It Now